35 Interesting Facts About China

 The Zhangjiajie Glass Bridge (Shutterstock)

-26. In 2015, a 57-storey skyscraper was built in just 19 working days in China, believed to be the world’s fastest builder.
+26. In 2015, a 57-story skyscraper was built in just 19 working days in China, believed to be the world’s fastest builder.

 27. Pandas can only be found in China.
-There are only around 1,800 of the endangered bears in the wild and they are considered a national treasure in China.
+There are only around 1,800 endangered bears in the wild, and they are considered a national treasure in China.

 A panda in China